 Dawn Kendrick came to Cleveland in 2001 and has been telling stories in Northeast Ohio ever since.
 She is the medical reporter for WOIO 19 Action News.
 Before she joined the WOIO team, Dawn was stationed in St. Louis, Mo. where she reported and anchored for the ABC affiliate.
 She grew up in St.Louis and graduated with a degree in broadcast journalism from the University of Missouri.
 Dawn is thankful every day for the opportunity to do what she loves in a city she is proud to call home.

-The silent auction will feature over 50 packages and experiences.
-There will be something for everyone so come prepared leave with some great items you won't find anywhere else.
+The silent auction will featured over 50 packages and experiences.
 Here's a sneak peak:

-We have exciting experiences including a ride in the Goodyear Blimp and a Disney vacation.
-Come out and bid for these priceless experience while helping to support girls across northeast Ohio.
+We sold exciting experiences including a ride in the Goodyear Blimp and a Disney vacation.
+Bidders had a great time competing for one-of-a-kind experiences while supporting the Girl Scouts of North East Ohio.

-This year's event committee is chaired by Judy Matsko.
+This year's event committee was chaired by Judy Matsko.
 For questions or more information about the event, email email@example.com.